Tow truck: Operations

 Tow trucks are usually operated by private businesses, except for major highways and toll roads, where the road authority may operate the tow trucks for that stretch of road.
 Some police departments own tow trucks; in the US, however, it is common to contract police tows to private companies.
 Businesses who operate a large fleet of vehicles, such as school bus companies or package delivery services, often own one or several tow trucks for the purposes of towing their own vehicles.
 Government departments with large fleets (such as the police departments, fire departments, transportation authorities and departments of public works of major cities) may similarly own one or more tow trucks.
 Police department tow trucks may also be used to impound other vehicles.
 Heavy tow trucks are often called to clear semi-truck accidents and straighten out jackknifed trucks.
 In rural or unorganized areas, companies which operate tow trucks can sometimes also offer additional services appropriate to highway clearance where government-provided ones are unavailable, such as fire suppression.

 The military also deploys tow trucks for recovery of stranded vehicles.
 In the US Army, a variant of the HEMTT truck is used for this purpose, the M984 wrecker.
 For recovery in combat situations while under fire, many armies with large vehicle fleets also deploy armoured recovery vehicles.
 These vehicles fulfill a similar role, but are resistant to heavy fire and capable of traversing rough terrain with their tracks, as well as towing vehicles beyond the weight limits of wheeled wreckers, such as tanks (many are based on tank designs for this reason).

 Each state and territory of Australia has its own regulations and acts for the operation of tow trucks.
 Tow trucks are generally divided into two categories, either by standard, trade and private towing or accident towing.
 Accident towing tow trucks are clearly identifiable by number plates ending in either "ATT" or "TT".
 Tow trucks that are not endorsed for accident towing may use general number plates of any combination pursuant to each state's own registering system.
 An example of a statute regulating the operation of tow trucks and towing companies in Victoria is the Victorian Accident Towing Services Act.

+Some jurisdictions may allow tow trucks to be considered as emergency vehicles, and use sirens, with the State of Missouri being a notable example.